shivanimishra370/shivanimishra370/README.md

 - 👋 Hi, I’m @shivanimishra370
-- 👀 I’m interested in frontend web designing and UX designing
+- 👀 I’m interested in frontend web designing, UX designing and java programming.
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently learning Netbeans.
 -  I’m looking to collaborate on more projects with you :)
 - 📫 How to reach me : mail on Livelycolours510@gmail.com